 Customers of Appian Cloud can use email to enable communication between their Appian Cloud environments and users.
 This page explains the email features that are available to Appian Cloud customers and how they can be used.

-Appian Cloud provides email-as-a-service for all Appian Cloud sites by default.
-An Appian Cloud site will send an email for system notifications or when a designer configures a process model to send an email.
+Appian Cloud provides email-as-a-service for all Appian Cloud environments by default.
+An Appian Cloud environment will send an email for system notifications or when a designer configures a process model to send an email.

 Appian supports sending emails with a custom address in the From: header.
 See Configuring Custom Email Senders page for more information.

 Appian Cloud email-as-a-service IP addresses are published in up-to-date Sender Policy Framework (SPF) records.
 These IP addresses are subject to change.

 If Appian detects that an a environment is sending mail that affects the deliverability of Appian Cloud emails, such as spam or a large volume of messages to undeliverable addresses, a limit may be applied to that environment.
 If this happens to your environment, you will be notified via a support case.

 As of release 22.3, it is possible to setup DKIM signing for custom, non-Appian domains.

 If you have a custom domain, you can use these instructions to configure DKIM signing in Appian Cloud.